borisdj/EFCore.BulkExtensions/README.md

 context.BulkDelete(entitiesList);                context.BulkDeleteAsync(entitiesList);
 context.BulkInsertOrUpdate(entitiesList);        context.BulkInsertOrUpdateAsync(entitiesList);
 ```
-In ConnectionString you should have *Trusted_Connection=True;* because Sql credentials are required to stay in connection.<br>
+In ConnectionString there should be *Trusted_Connection=True;* because Sql credentials are required to stay in connection.<br>

 When used directly each of these operations are separate transactions and are automatically committed.<br>
 And if we need multiple operations in single procedure then explicit transaction should se used, for example: